 However, Northern Ireland being the wonderful peaceful land of fun that it is

 , takes a slightly different spin on things.
 Until 2007, certain criminal cases would not be tried with a jury.
 Judgements were made by the judge (a "bench trial" rather than "jury trial", and that was that.
 These were known as Diplock Courts

 , after Lord Diplock, who recommended their introduction in the 1970s.
-This all sounds bad on paper, but with the sectarial turmoil sweeping Northern Ireland at the time, they weren't necessarily a bad idea, and were mostly employed for use with paramilitaries and terrorism-related offences to prevent jury members being intimidated by the prospect of the accused's "friends" turning up at their houses in the middle of the night with balaclavas and baseball bats if they voted the wrong way.
+This all sounds bad on paper, but with the sectarian turmoil sweeping Northern Ireland at the time, they weren't necessarily a bad idea, and were mostly employed for use with paramilitaries and terrorism-related offences to prevent jury members being intimidated by the prospect of the accused's "friends" turning up at their houses in the middle of the night with balaclavas and baseball bats if they voted the wrong way.
 Additionally, it prevented sectarian bias from influencing a juror's decisionnote

 Generally those who ended up in one (or whose colleagues ended up in one) tended to argue against their use.
-Coincidentally enough, many high ranking paramiliary members from both sides were tried in these courts.
+Coincidentally enough, many high ranking paramilitary members from both sides were tried in these courts.
 One is left to draw their own conclusions as to whether bench or jury trial would have worked better.